-10. Presenting The Sinsod (Dowry)
+10. Presenting The Sin Sod (Dowry)

 11. Sai Monkhon (Joining by Thread)

 The bride and groom must sit or kneel next to each other.
 Their arms will rest on a small padded table and their hands must be held together in prayer position.

 An elder member of the family – who is considered to have a successful marriage – will place the traditional headpiece called Mong Kol on the head of both the bride and groom.

 12. Rod Nam Sang (Shell Ceremony)

-With the bride and groom seated next to each other (bride on the left,) and joined by the Sai Monkhon thread, the guest will begin to line up to have a turn blessing the couple.
+With the bride and groom seated next to each other (bride on the left,) and joined by the Sai Monkhon thread, the guests will begin to line up to have a turn blessing the couple.

 13. The Thai Wedding Reception

 This part of the ceremony can range from a simple gathering at a table to a full on party with dancing and games.

-It is here in this part of the ceremony that you may find a more western influence, but the Thai still have their own ways of doing things.
+It is in this part of the ceremony that you may find a more western influence, but the Thai still have their own ways of doing things.

 14. Preparing the Bridal Bed

-The bride and groom will be escorted to the bedroom where an older married couple will present them with an array of items to demonstrate the path to a successful marriage.
+The bride and groom will be escorted to the bedroom, where an older married couple will present them with an array of items that demonstrate the path to a successful marriage.

-The most common items on the tray include a bag of beans or seeds to show prosperity, a bowl of water to symbolise harmony, a mortar to represent solid love, an unripe squash to bring a happy marriage, the figure of a sleeping cat to show the want to be comfortable at home, a rooster to promote waking up early, and finally a cane as a symbol of long life.
+The most common items on the tray include a bag of beans or seeds to show prosperity, a bowl of water to symbolise harmony, a mortar to represent solid love, an unripe squash to bring a happy marriage, the figure of a sleeping cat to show comfort at home, a symbol of a rooster to promote waking up early, and finally a cane as a symbol of long life.